 “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:16-18

-Jesus wants a relationship with us that is intimate and that requires that we be listening persistently to what His Holy Spirit is telling us, always praying (even for our enemies) and always thankful for His many blessings.
+Jesus wants a relationship with us that is intimate and that requires that we listen persistently to what His Holy Spirit is telling us, always praying (even for our enemies) and always being thankful for His many blessings.
 An attitude of gratitude fills us with hope and joy and gives God the praise He so deserves!

 We are privileged to receive Jesus in the Holy Eucharist.
 Let’s receive this spiritual food for our journey on the Narrow Road with great joy and thanksgiving.
 Recall the Words of St. Paul reminding people to receive the Holy Eucharist with reverence and understanding: “Everyone ought to examine themselves before they eat of the bread and drink from the cup.
 For those who eat and drink without discerning the body of Christ eat and drink judgment on themselves.”
 1 Corinthians 11:28-29

 The next signpost: